-Catching the flu is never good, and especially not when you’re expecting.
+Catching the flu is never good, especially not when you’re expecting.
 The illness can be more severe when you’re pregnant, and it may last three times longer in moms-to-be.
-You may be more likely to get complications like pneumonia, too, that could lead to hospitalization.
+You may be more likely to get complications like pneumonia, too, which could lead to hospitalization.
 And a serious flu raises the risk of preterm labor and delivery.

 On the bright side, a flu isn’t likely to hurt your baby.
 And being pregnant doesn’t make you any more likely to get the flu than women your age who aren’t expecting.
 Best of all, there are easy ways to avoid it and have a healthy pregnancy.

 What's the Best Way to Prevent the Flu?